mesafoundation/mesa/src/README.md

 *Note: in the future we plan to migrate from Dispatcher connecting via Redis Pub/Sub to directly connecting to Mesa.
 The Dispatcher API is early, so please keep this in mind while writing implementations*

 ### Client Side
-We currently provide client libraries for both browser and server-based JavaScript
+We currently provide client libraries for Node-based JavaScript.
+For a browser-based client library, see [mesa-js-client](https://github.com/neoncloth/mesa-js-client)

 #### <a name="client-authentication"></a> JavaScript
 Import the Client export from the library as you would with any other Node package: